bennyhuo/KotlinBlogTranslation/original/Making Platform Interop even smoother.md

 <p></p>
 {% endraw %}

 While calling these from Kotlin is possible, trying to invoke these from Java is problematic due to type erasure.
-Similar to <em>platformStatic</em>, we’ve introduced the <em>platformName</em> annotation that allows to rename the function so that when invoked from Java, the new given name is used:
+Similar to *platformStatic*, we’ve introduced the *platformName* annotation that allows to rename the function so that when invoked from Java, the new given name is used:

 {% raw %}
 <p></p>